Emo-gml/Awesome-Mental-Health-LLMs/README.md

 ## 💡 Welcome Contributions to **Mental-Health-LLMs**. 💡
-If you discover any missing work or have any suggestions, please feel free to submit a pull request or contact us at **huhe@gml.ac.cn**.
-We will promptly add the missing papers to this repository.
+If you find missing work or have suggestions, feel free to open an issue or contact us at **huhe@gml.ac.cn**.
+We will promptly update the repository.